gabriel-abn/gabriel-abn/README.md

 ### Hi there 👋

 - 🔭 I’m currently studying *Information Systems* at **Universidade Federal de Ouro Preto (UFOP)**, currently at 8th semester.
-- 🌱 I’m currently learning *Typescript in NodeJS*, but I have some projects using C for some academic activities, Python in Django with ReactJS, C#, etc.
+- 🌱 I’m currently foucusing in *Typescript in NodeJS* and *Python with Flask*, but I have some projects using C and Java for some academic activities.
 - 👯 Actually performing as **Fullstack Development Intern** at ***XP Educação.***
 - ⚡ Fun fact: I'm afraid of getting addicted at programming!
 LMAO